Graph Structure Learning with Privacy Guarantees for Open Graph Data: Methodology

-Theorem~\ref{tho:nontrivial} shows that the original graph structure will be totally damaged by adding sufficiently small Gaussian noise to encrypt.
-All zero entries of $\prcs$ will be non-zero, which means the sparsity no longer holds, and the encrypted graph structure represented by $\tilde{\prcs}$ exhibits density connections; thus, one cannot trivially reconstruct the original graph structure.
-A toy example is given in Appendix A. A similar conclusion was also suggested and validated in~\cite{10.5555/2834535}.
-This theorem validates the effectiveness of adding Gaussian noise as encryption.
+Theorem~\ref{tho:nontrivial} shows that the original graph structure can be completely distorted even when only a small amount of Gaussian noise is added through the privatization mechanism.
+In particular, all zero entries of $\prcs$ become nonzero, meaning that sparsity no longer holds, and the graph structure induced by the perturbed precision matrix $\tilde{\prcs}$ becomes substantially denser.
+Consequently, one cannot trivially recover the original sparse graph structure from $\tilde{\prcs}$.
+A similar conclusion was also suggested and validated in~\cite{10.5555/2834535}.
+This theorem confirms the effectiveness of using Gaussian noise as a privatization mechanism.

 To address the issue above, in this section, we propose a new algorithm to estimate the original graph structure $\prcs$ with the privacy-preserving data $\tilde{\dX} = \dX + \dE$.
-As shown in Theorem~\ref{tho:nontrivial}, since each row of data now follows $\N(\zero,\cov + \sigma^2 \I)$, using the ordinary graphical lasso in (\ref{graphical_lasso}) yields an estimation of $\tilde{\prcs}$, whose graph structure is totally damaged.
-However, with slightly little extra information, we are able to recover the original graph structure $\prcs$ based on encrypted data $\tilde{\dX}$.
-The following theorem guarantees the equivalent recovery of graph structure with encrypted data and encrypted empirical covariance matrix $\tilde{\ecov} = \frac{1}{n}\tilde{\dX}^{\top}\tilde{\dX}$.
+As shown in Theorem~\ref{tho:nontrivial}, since each row of data now follows $\N(\zero,\cov + \sigma^2 \I)$, using the ordinary graphical lasso in (\ref{graphical_lasso}) yields an estimation of $\tilde{\prcs}$, whose graph structure is significantly distorted.
+However, with minimal additional information, we are able to recover the original graph structure $\prcs$ based on privatized data $\tilde{\dX}$.
+The following theorem guarantees the equivalent recovery of graph structure with privatized data and privatized empirical covariance matrix $\tilde{\ecov} = \frac{1}{n}\tilde{\dX}^{\top}\tilde{\dX}$.